 City AQI based on satellite data.
 No ground level station currently available in Gurgaon.

 Be the first to provide air quality data in Gurgaon.Become a contributor

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Gurgaon air is currently 5 times above WHO exposure recommendation
+PM2.5 concentration in Gurgaon air is currently 3 times above the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 133 US AQI

 Unhealthy for Sensitive Groups 140 US AQI

 Gurgaon, also known as Gurugram, is a city found in the Indian state of Haryana, one of 28 different states across the country, and situated in the northern region of India.
 It finds itself extremely close to the national capital city of New Delhi, being only 30km away and thus considered one of its major satellite cities, meaning that it shares a large amount of commerce, trade and industry with the national capital.
 Gurgaon also has a population of 1.15 million people, an outdated figure that was taken in 2011 and thus will have grown exponentially since then.